mueller-kai/Viola-Jones/README.md

 # Viola-Jones
-Viola Jones algorithm to detect Faces in Video and Images
+An application of the Viola Jones algorithm to detect Faces in Video and Images